 ※Shuri Castle Park

-The castles that remain and their castle towers are beautiful, but there are many castle ruins in Japan that boast beautiful scenery.
-One of them is the ruins of Takeda Castle in Asago City, Hyogo Prefecture, which is a fortress built on the top of a mountain at an altitude of 353.7 meters.
+There are many Japanese castle ruins and castle towers in Japan that have beautiful scenery.
+One of them is the Takeda Castle Ruins in Asago City, Hyogo Prefecture.
+It is a fortress built on the top of a mountain at an altitude of 353.7 meters.
 The Ishigaki fortress wall that remains fully intact is one of the most impressive in the entire country.

 It is beautiful all year round, but in autumn, a sea of clouds spread out under the castle, and you can enjoy the scenery befitting the nickname “Castle in the Sky”.